viiktorstefanov/Urban-Tattoo-React/README.md

 ```
 npm run server
 ```
-# HOW TO REGISTER ADMIN:
+# How to register admin:

 ```
 on register form use: _admin for lastName !